-The Workgroup provided a further illustrative6 example in the table below to show what the SRMC would be for each of these scenarios.
+The Workgroup provided a further illustrative8 example in the table below to show what the SRMC would be for each of these scenarios.

-This assumes a fuel cost of £100/MWh (unless this is a technology that does not have a fuel cost), a Strike Price of £100/MWh and a Reference Price of £50/MWh so any CfD Top Up7 payment would be £50/MWh.
+This assumes a fuel cost of £100/MWh (unless this is a technology that does not have a fuel cost), a Strike Price of £100/MWh and a Reference Price of £50/MWh so any CfD Top Up9 payment would be £50/MWh.
 Note for simplicity other SRMC elements such as Operations and Maintenance (O&M) and BSUoS are not considered as these cost elements are on the whole relatively small in comparison with fuel costs and low carbon support and are unlikely to vary significantly between technologies.

-6 The numbers provided are not actual numbers and are purely for illustrative purposes
+8 The numbers provided are not actual numbers and are purely for illustrative purposes

-7 Top Up is the difference between the Reference Price and Strike Price where the Strike Price is greater.
+9 Top Up is the difference between the Reference Price and Strike Price where the Strike Price is greater.

-Impact of SRMC

-SRMC = Fuel Cost 8 (£100/MWh) minus

-CfD Top Up (£0/MWh 9) = +£100/MWh

-SRMC = Fuel Cost (£100/MWh) minus

-CfD Top Up (£50/MWh) = +£50/MWh

-SRMC = Fuel Cost (£0/MWh) minus CfD

-Top Up 10 (£50/MWh) = -£50/MWh
+Current scenario Impact of SRMC Non CfD BM Units e.g. CCGT SRMC = Fuel Cost 10 (£100/MWh) minus CfD Top Up $(£0/MWh^{11}) = +£100/MWh$ CfD BM Units with a low or negative SRMC = Fuel Cost (£100/MWh) minus marginal cost e.g. Biomass CfD Top Up (£50/MWh) = +£50/MWh "Non-fuel" CfD BM Units that can have SRMC = Fuel Cost (£0/MWh) minus CfD low or negative marginal costs e.g. Wind Top Up 12 (£50/MWh) = -£50/MWh